Systolic geometry of translation surfaces: Systole lengths of origami surfaces

-Observe further that the developing vectors of saddle connections of an origami are integer vectors.
-As soon as we have an upper bound $l_0$ for $\sy(S)$, it suffices to consider only saddle connections of length $\leq l_0$.
-Therefore we consider the finite set $S$ of directions $v$ such that there exits an integer vector in direction $v$ of length smaller or equal to $l_0$.
-In addition, since we consider an undirected graph, we may restrict to the directions that lie in the upper half plane including the positive $x$-axis.
-We call the set of directions we obtain this way by $S_{l_0}$, i.e.
+Suppose from now on that $S$ is a translation surface coming from an origami $O$ consisting of $d$ squares given by two permutations $\sigma_a$ and $\sigma_b$ in $S_d$.
+Let furthermore $\sy(S)$ be the length of the systoles of $S$, let $p_1 ,\ldots, p_m$ be its singularities and let $\Gamma$ be its graph of saddle connections.
+Observe that the developing vectors of saddle connections of an origami are integer vectors.
+Since we consider $\Gamma$ as an undirected graph, we may restrict to the primitive directions that lie in the closed upper half plane, i.e. the upper half plane including the positive $x$-axis: